-Welcome from the Vice-Chancellor
+Welcome from the Acting Vice-Chancellor

 Kia ora and welcome to the University of Waikato.

-The new building reflects the University’s drive to provide a rich learning environment for our students.
+This stunning new building reflects the University’s drive to provide a rich learning environment for our students.

-I am proud to lead a University which offers a dynamic learning environment for our diverse student population and I encourage you to make the most of your time with us in the University of Waikato family.
+We are proud to offer a learning experience for a diverse student population and I encourage you to make the most of your time here at the University of Waikato.